noa-no-h/cronus-1/nextjs-client/content/blog/6-best-ai-time-tracking-tools.md

 It's completely free (affordable pricing planned), has a sleek interface with a mini-timer to help you stay focused and gamify productivity.
 A mobile app that integrates both desktop and mobile screen time is in development.
 Instead of clunky reports, Cronus provides AI-driven insights and subtle nudges to help you focus on what matters.
 Cronus even pulls in your calendar events with AI to log offline time (e.g. meetings or lunch) automatically, or you can add manual entries in one click.

-## 2. Rize: Good for Focus, But With Caveats
+## 2. Rize: Detailed Tracking with Some Limitations

-Rize is known for cool looking and complex interface and features that encourage focus, like a built-in Pomodoro timer.
+Rize is known for its visually appealing yet complex interface and features that encourage focus, like a built-in Pomodoro timer.
 The app will show a popup if you are on a "distracting" website.
 In our testing, these categorizations were only accurate in 30% of cases.

 ![Rize Interface](/blog/rize-interface.png)

-Rize is expensive, starting at $16.99 per month to get access to basic features like categories.It's unclear how the app uses AI as the categorization is entirely rule-based.
+Rize is expensive, starting at $16.99 per month for basic features like categories.
+It's unclear how the app uses AI, as the categorization is entirely rule-based.
 The pricing is questionable.
 If you downgrade from a paid subscription, your historical data is deleted.

 ![Rize manual categorization](/blog/rize-manual-categorization.png)